uruloki85/documentacion/PostgreSQL.md

 )unnested;
 ```
 ## Using loops
-Useful when the query lasts too long and we want to commit things in small batches.
+Useful when the query lasts for very long and we want to see how the execution is going.

 NOTE: Always use ORDER BY when using limit.
 Otherwise, the result may be unpredicable!
 ```sql
 CREATE OR REPLACE FUNCTION tmp.insert_rows()